Menu

 Eligibility and Nominating Procedure:

-At the beginning of each calendar year, the ARCF will invite nominations for the Mitchell A. Baran award from the AARC’s Board of Directors.
-A call for nominations will also be posted in the online and print edition of Respiratory Care.
-The posting will mention Dr Baran’s legacy (as stated in the first 2 paragraphs of this document), and the nomination criteria.
-Eligible candidates will, at a minimum, possess the registered respiratory therapist (RRT) credential and be an active member of the AARC for a minimum of seven consecutive years.
-It is anticipated that nominees will also have a record of voluntary service to the AARC and/or related professional organizations, with special emphasis given to those individuals exhibiting demonstrable clinical leadership skills.
+Eligible candidates will, at a minimum, possess the registered respiratory therapist (RRT) credential and be an active member of the AARC for a minimum of five consecutive years, but no more than fifteen.
+It is anticipated that nominees will also have a record of voluntary service to the AARC and/or related professional organizations, with special emphasis given to those individuals exhibiting demonstrable clinical skills.

 A completed nomination must include the following: